Project-Alhvynkaris/.github/profile/README.md

-## hello, and welcome to Project Alhvynkaris!
+# hi, and welcome to Project Alhvynkaris!
-Project Alhvynkaris is a large scale wiki style hard worldbuilding project, wherein *everything* is described.
-We strive to have an advanced and complete magic system, a full map based on simulated tectonic plate history, unique cultures, entire conlangs...

-###### please help this is a lot to do and geojson is hard and im not very good at math yet im putting in waaay to much physics 😭

-For those writing, drawing, composing, or even just theorizing for Project Alhvynkaris; good luck, and have fun!
+Hello!
+Welcome to Project Alhvynkaris: a nonfiction-in-fiction, wide *and* as deep as an ocean, hard worldbuilding project wherein we do *NOT* break the laws of physics—we only add more and have the characters break it for us with an overly complicated magic system.

+It gets nerdier every day, and we need your help to patch up our overly complex magic system, to make our map based on simulated tectonic history, culture, [conlangs](https://en.wikipedia.org/wiki/Constructed_language), culture based on flora and fauna and more…

+###### please help.

+This project is MEANT TO BE READ ON [OBSIDIAN](https://obsidian.md/download)!
+Obsidian is a free and offline markdown reader available on [Linux](https://github.com/obsidianmd/obsidian-releases/releases/download/v1.10.3/Obsidian-1.10.3.AppImage), [Windows](https://github.com/obsidianmd/obsidian-releases/releases/download/v1.10.3/Obsidian-1.10.3.exe), [Mac](https://github.com/obsidianmd/obsidian-releases/releases/download/v1.10.3/Obsidian-1.10.3.dmg), [iOS](https://apps.apple.com/us/app/obsidian-connected-notes/id1557175442), and [Android](https://play.google.com/store/apps/details?id=md.obsidian).

-If you wish to join, simply verify yourself at our Discord server (to link).
+If you want to join and help, visit our Discord at [MAKE THE SERVER, WILT]

+In the project’s current state, the repo is generally closed off while I (wilt_r) write in the initial premise and structure.
+Once its done, you can help contribute to solve plot holes, add more features, and maybe, just maybe, we can figure out geojson together like real gis technicians >:O

+###### i fear geojson like nothing else

+However you help us, thank you so much for your contributions to make this… *overly* ambitious project come true!